Dave Allen (comedian): Career

-The shows introduced his solo joke-telling-while-sitting-on-a-stool-and-drinking routine.
-This stand-up routine by Allen led to sketches that continued the themes touched on in the preceding monologues.
-Meanwhile, he sought theatre roles.
-In 1972, he acted as a doctor in the Royal Court's production of Edna O'Brien's play A Pagan Place.
+The shows introduced his solo joke-telling-while-sitting-on-a-stool-or-chair-and-drinking routine.
+This stand-up routine by Allen led to sketches continuing the themes touched on in the preceding monologues.
+Dave Allen also sought theatre roles and in 1972, he acted as a doctor in the Royal Court's production of Edna O'Brien's play A Pagan Place.
 With family friend Maggie Smith in the lead, he appeared in Peter Pan in a run during 1973 and 1974.
 Allen played the roles of Mr Darling and Captain Hook in the production at the London Coliseum.
 Allen made The Dave Allen Show in Australia (1975–1977) for his old employers, Channel 9.

 Allen was also a social commentator, appearing in several television documentaries for ITV, beginning with Dave Allen in the Melting Pot (1969), looking at life in New York City and dealing with issues such as racism and drugs.
 Later programmes included Dave Allen in Search of the Great English Eccentric (1974) and Eccentrics at Play (1974), in which he looked at colourful characters with idiosyncratic passions.

 Allen's satirising of religious ritual, especially Catholic ones, throughout each episode of Dave Allen at Large caused minor controversy, which – coupled with sometimes comparatively frank material – earned the show a risqué reputation.
-In 1977, the Irish state broadcaster RTÉ placed a de facto ban on Allen, however he did make appearances on The Late Late Show being interviewed by Gay Byrne.
-Routines included sketches showing the pope (played by Allen) and his cardinals doing a striptease to music ("The Stripper") on the steps of St Peter's, aggressive priests beating their parishioners and each other, priests who spoke like Daleks through electronic confessionals, and an extremely excitable pope who spoke in a Chico Marx style accent as he ordered Allen to "getta your bum outta Roma!"
+In 1977, the Irish state broadcaster RTÉ placed a de facto ban on Allen but he made appearances on The Late Late Show being interviewed by Gay Byrne.
+Routines included sketches showing the pope (played by Allen) and his cardinals doing a striptease to music ("The Stripper") on the steps of St Peter's, aggressive priests beating their parishioners and each other, priests who spoke like Daleks through electronic confessionals and an extremely excitable pope who spoke in a Chico Marx style accent as he ordered Allen to "getta your bum outta Roma!"
 In 1979, he played a troubled property man suffering a mid-life crisis in Alan Bennett's television play One Fine Day.
-New seasons of the comedy series, now titled Dave Allen, were broadcast from 1981 until 1990.
+New series of the comedy show, now titled Dave Allen, were broadcast from 1981 until 1990.